Are Employee Wellness Programs Worth the Investment?

 Employee wellness programs are not a magic bullet to lowering your company’s health care costs, improving productivity or lowering absenteeism.
 However, these programs have been found to attract employees with an existing interest and dedication to their personal health, and these employees often have lower medical expenses than those who don’t prioritize their health.
 These wellness initiatives also tell your employees that you care about their health — and that’s a powerful message.

-If you’re interested in establishing or enhancing your company’s employee wellness offerings, contact your Delta Dental of Iowa Sales Representative about ways to incorporate dental wellness into your program.
+If you’re interested in establishing or enhancing your company’s employee wellness offerings, contact your Delta Dental of Iowa Sales Representative about ways to incorporate dental and vision wellness into your program.

 back to Top